VolcanicArts/vrcosc.com/docs/V2/chatbox.md

 ## Clips
 Clips are a way of managing the text of the ChatBox at a certain point in time, based on the evaluation of linked modules' states and events.
 For example, if I create a Clip on the top layer and tick the Media module, the Clip is now registered as following the states and events for the Media module.

-### Defaults
+### Built-In
 With no modules linked, a Clip will have a default state that lets you write text so you don't have to link a random module anymore.

 There are also some built-in variables that are always available to use:
-- Text - This is just for writing custom text that allows you to also use the functionality of variables
+- Custom Text - This is for writing custom text that allows you to also use the functionality of variables
 - Focused Window - This is the window you're currently focused on

 If you have any ideas for more built-in variables, please let me know in the [Discord Server](https://discord.gg/vj4brHyvT5)